LogtalkDotOrg/logtalk3/QUICK_START.md

 3. Take a look at the `coding` sub-directory.
 There you will find syntax support files for popular text editors which enable syntax coloring and other text services when editing Logtalk source files.
-There's also support for syntax highlighters used for publishing code.
+There's also support for syntax highlighters used for publishing source code.

 4. Create a sub-directory with a suitable name to hold all the files of your application.
 You may want to define the application directory path in a `settings.lgt` file in order to easily load your application (see the file `CUSTOMIZE.md` for details).

-5. Copy to this sub-directory a loader file from one of the example directories and modify it to load your own source files.
+5. Copy to this sub-directory the `loader-sample.lgt` file, rename it to `loader.lgt`, and modify it to load your application source files.

 6. Have fun!